pippinbarr/cart253-2020/course-information/schedule.md

 ## Homework
 - Follow the "before class" activities listed for next week
-- Write down your questions to discuss in general discussion and tutorial group
+- Write down your questions to discuss in the start of class discussion

 ---